Pennsylvania Wilds: Pennsylvania frontier

+Lumber age

 The abundance of hardwood forests in the region lead to harvesting of lumber becoming the main economic driver in the area in the second half of the 19th century, when Williamsport, the county seat of Lycoming County, was known as "The Lumber Capital of the World".
 By the beginning of the 20th century, the extensive harvesting led to deforestation and subsequent decline of lumber industry in the region.
 By the 21st century, the forests in the Pennsylvania Wilds have been mostly regrown.
-Williamsport, population 28,437, remains the most populous settlement in the region.
+Williamsport, population 28,437, remains the most populous settlement in the wilds.

+Creation of the Pennsylvania Wilds

-The notion of the Pennsylvania Wilds was not in widespread use until the Pennsylvania Wilds Initiative was launched in 2003 to promote the region’s nature tourism industry.
+The notion of the Pennsylvania Wilds was not in widespread use until the Pennsylvania Wilds Initiative was launched in 2003 to promote the region's nature tourism industry.